vporton/django-payee/README.rst

-*This software is currently in rewrite to meet Arcamens company coding standards.*

 Accepting payments (currently we support only PayPal).

 This program is available under AGPL and under a commercial license ($40 currently).